ibexa/documentation-developer/docs/guide/images/config_connector.md

 description: Configure a Digital Asset Management connector.
 ---

-# Add Image Asset with Digital Asset Management
+# Add Image Asset from Digital Asset Management

 With the Digital Asset Management (DAM) system connector you can use assets such as images directly from the DAM in your content.